akanix42/meteor-css-modules/README.md

-**How to load other PostCSS plugins or customize plugin options** You can load plugins by adding them to the dependencies or devDependencies in the [package.json](https://github.com/nathantreid/css-modules-demo-meteor-1.3/blob/master/package.json#L13) file, then also listing them under a cssModules { plugins { } } entry in the [same file](https://github.com/nathantreid/css-modules-demo-meteor-1.3/blob/master/package.json#L26).
+**How to load other PostCSS plugins or customize plugin options** You can load plugins by adding them to the dependencies or devDependencies in the [package.json](https://github.com/nathantreid/css-modules-demo-meteor-1.3/blob/master/package.json#L13) file, then also listing them under a cssModules { postcssPlugins { } } entry in the [same file](https://github.com/nathantreid/css-modules-demo-meteor-1.3/blob/master/package.json#L26).

 ``` js
 {